Summer Travel Grant FAQs

 How competitive is the application process?

-The program for 2017 is open to students from any college, but they must have a proposed project that relates to their area of study.
+The program for 2018 is open to students from any college, but they must have a proposed project that relates to their area of study.
 Priority will be given to students who have completed 2 years of language work in the relevant language prior to the intended travel; have no prior travel experience in the area of travel; and are Asian Studies majors.
 Awardees must be enrolled at Cornell in the semester following travel.
-Applicants should have a strong cumulative GPA, a well-articulated project, and submit an appropriate budget; attendance at a grant writing workshop to learn how to prepare this budget is required.
+Applicants should have a strong cumulative GPA, a well-articulated project, and submit an appropriate budget.
 We try to be fair and award proportionately to each country, and make sure that less-represented countries have an equal shot.
 This means that students who apply to go to East Asia may face stiffer competition than students who apply to go to South or Southeast Asian countries.

 I've only taken one year of Asian language, can I apply?